 As most of the fostered animals will not be fully vaccinated it is vital that they are not taken outside the home, especially to public places.
 Young animals are extremely susceptible to contracting illnesses, many of which are life threatening.

-We require foster carers to record the weight of the animals while they are in their care and to bring the records when coming into the Hospital for check-ups.
+We require foster carers to record the weight of the animals while they are in their care and to bring the records when coming in for check-ups.

 These requirements will vary depending on the injury the animal has sustained.
 For example, a dog recovering from a fractured leg will have different needs than a cat recovering from a tail amputation.
 If you are interested in fostering injured animals, we will discuss each animal and their needs with you individually.

 Lort Smith will provide all food, bedding, litter trays, bowls and toys for your fostered animal.
 We will also provide unlimited advice and support and all veterinary care.

 The foster carer will be responsible for collecting the animal, returning the animal to the hospital for weekly check-ups, feeding, cleaning, socialising and caring for the animal and contacting the Adoption Centre if the animal is unwell.

 Foster carers looking after injured animals will be provided with all medication, care information and confinement cages if required.

 Foster carers need to be aware that if animals are not supervised or safely contained they can damage property by scratching, chewing or soiling.
 It is the responsibility of the foster carer to ensure fostered animals are kept in a safe and secure environment and are supervised to ensure their property is not damaged.
 Lort Smith will not be responsible for damage to a foster carer’s property.

 Young kittens do get sick.
 A very common illness is cat flu, which is extremely contagious to cats.
 If any fostered animals develop any unusual symptoms they must be returned to Lort Smith immediately.
 Foster carers will be able to phone and get advice from the Adoption Centre or from any of our nursing staff.